appvia/tako/README.md

 # service/wordpress configured
 ```

-**This BREAKS our running app** - to fix it we need to understand how service find-ability differs between Compose and Kubernetes.
+**This BREAKS our running app** - to fix it we need to understand how service discovery differs between Compose and Kubernetes.

-#### Make db service findable in Kubernetes
+#### Fix db service discovery

 In our Compose config, the `db` service does not have a `ports` attribute.
 Meaning it is not exposed externally as there are no published ports.